-Genius Group's pro forma total current liabilities in the six months ended June 30, 2021 was \$11.5 million after adjustments, with accrued expenses and other current liabilities at \$4.2 million and deferred revenue at \$3.4 million.
+Genius Group's pro forma total current liabilities in the six months ended June 30, 2021 was \$11.4 million after adjustments, the same as December 31, 2020, with accrued expenses and other current liabilities at \$4.2 million and deferred revenue at \$3.4 million.
 Two of the four IPO Acquisitions, UAV and PIN, have a similar proportion of annual education programs to the Pre-IPO Group.
+Current liabilities of the IPO Acquisitions totaled \$5.6 million, of which UAV had \$3.0 million in current liabilities with \$1.7 million in deferred revenue and \$0.8 million in accrued expenses, and PIN had \$1.9 million in current liabilities with \$1.5 million in accrued expenses.

-Non-Current Liabilities: The Pre-IPO Group's non-current liabilities reduced from \$7.2 million as of December 31, 2020 to \$6.5 million in the six months ended June 30, 2021.
-The decrease was due to amortization of operating lease liabilities in the ordinary course of business of \$0.2 million, early conversion of convertible debt to shares of \$0.2 million, and amortization of deferred tax liability on asset amortization and depreciation from business combinations of \$0.2 million.
+Non-Current Liabilities: The Pre-IPO Group's non-current liabilities reduced from \$3.9 million as of December 31, 2020 to \$3.3 million in the six months ended June 30, 2021.
+The decrease was due to amortization of operating lease liabilities in the ordinary course of business of \$0.2 million and early conversion of convertible debt to shares of \$0.2 million.

-Genius Group's pro forma total non-current liabilities in the six months ended June 30, 2021 were \$9.2 million after adjustments.
-The largest items in this amount were \$5.5 million in deferred tax liability, \$1.3 million in convertible debt obligations and \$1.3 million in loans payable.
+Genius Group's pro forma total non-current liabilities in the six months ended June 30, 2021 were \$5.9 million after adjustments, a reduction of \$1.2 million from December 31, 2020.
+The largest items in this amount were \$2.3 million in deferred tax liability of which \$1.5 million is resulting from the purchase accounting for the IPO Acquisitions, \$1.3 million in convertible debt obligations and \$1.2 million in loans payable.